Table of Contents

 If your baby breastfeeds more, your breast will produce more milk, and in this way, your body produces just the right amount needed for your baby.

-When your baby comes into contact with germs, it is communicated with your breasts when your baby breastfeeds.
+When your baby comes into contact with germs, it is communicated with your breasts when breastfeeding.
 Then immediately, your body starts to produce milk, full of specialized antibodies to fight that particular germ!

 How Does Breastfeeding Benefit You as a Mother?